 The Risperdal lawsuits pending in federal courts across have been consolidated into a class-action MDL in the U.S. District Court in Philadelphia.
 There are currently around 7,000 individual cases in the Risperdal MDL.

-A number of test trials have already taken place in the Risperdal litigation.
+Several test trials have already taken place in the Risperdal litigation.
 So far, the results of these so-called bellwether trials have been very promising for plaintiffs.
 More than half of these trials have been won by plaintiffs and several have resulted in very sizable verdicts.

 If you or a family member took Risperdal as a child, teenager, or young adult, and you were subsequently diagnosed with gynecomastia (or developed male breasts) you may be eligible to file a Risperdal lawsuit and get financial compensation.
 It is not too late to file a Risperdal lawsuit and participate in any class-action settlement that eventually occurs.
 You may also qualify for a Risperdal lawsuit if you took Risperdal and subsequently developed other serious health conditions linked to the drug, including neuroleptic malignant syndrome, heart disease, and tardive dyskinesia.